 If your home state is a member of the enhanced Nurse Licensure Compact (eNLC), you can apply for a multi-state license and work in any member state under the Compact.
 The eNLC is still expanding and now includes well over half the country.

-As nurses continue to be in demand, the versatility and availability of a travel nurse can really help fill the gaps in some healthcare systems, especially as the pandemic continues.
+As nurses continue to be in demand, the versatility and availability of a travel nurse can really help fill the gaps in our healthcare systems.

 Travel Nursing with SHC

 A travel assignment might just be what you need.
-Remember, committing to your first travel assignment doesn’t mean you have to venture across the country if you don’t want to.
+And remember, your first travel assignment doesn’t mean you have to venture across the country if you don’t want to.
 You can start your travel nursing career closer to home for a change of scenery with a bit of familiarity.

 the shc blog